Kentucky Public Pensions Authority: Controversies

 In December 2017 a lawsuit was filed in Franklin County KY Circuit Court by eight individual defined-benefit plan beneficiaries of KPPA (formerly known as KRS) who purported to sue derivatively on behalf of KRS, and as taxpayers on behalf of the Commonwealth of Kentucky.
-The lawsuit sought monetary damages arising from allegations that defendant hedge fund managers KKR & Co.
-Inc. (KKR), Prisma Capital Partners LP, The Blackstone Group and Pacific Alternative Asset Management (PAAMCO), created and sold unsuitable, high-risk, high-fee hedge funds to KRS.
-Other defendants in the suit include a number of former KRS trustees and officials, who are accused of fumbling the hedge fund investment decisions, as well as KRS’ investment consulting firm, RVK, Inc. (formally R.V.
-Kuhns and Associates).
-RVK, Inc. was also exposed for having encouraged similar decisions at the Pennsylvania State Pension and Retirement System (SERS).
+The lawsuit sought monetary damages arising from allegations that defendant hedge fund managers KKR, Prisma Capital Partners, Blackstone Group and PAAMCO (PAAMCO), created and sold unsuitable, high-risk, high-fee hedge funds to KRS.
+Other defendants in the suit include a number of former KRS trustees and officials, who are accused of fumbling the hedge fund investment decisions, as well as KRS’ investment consulting firm RVK (formally R.V.
+Kuhns and Associates) was also exposed for having encouraged similar decisions at the Pennsylvania State Pension and Retirement System (SERS).
 The State's Treasurer, Joe Torsella, revealed that RVK's recommendations contributed to an estimated $5.5 billion in waste.
 It was also reported that despite the 11-member board's awareness of the problem, they "quietly approved another 10-year investment plan, developed by RVK Inc., that would continue to focus on the alternative investments" that produced the waste.
-Finally, the KPPA's actuarial advisers are accused of providing the pension system’s Board of Trustees with inaccurate information.
+Finally, the KPPA's actuarial advisers are accused of providing the pension system's Board of Trustees with inaccurate information.

 On July 9, 2020, the Kentucky Supreme Court ruled the lawsuit should be dismissed because the public worker plaintiffs lacked standing to sue on behalf of KRS.
-Shortly thereafter, the Kentucky Attorney General Daniel Cameron successfully revived and expanded the lawsuit joining as a plaintiff seeking damages on behalf of the Commonwealth of Kentucky.
+Shortly thereafter, the Kentucky Attorney General Daniel Cameron successfully revived and expanded the lawsuit, joining as a plaintiff seeking damages on behalf of the Commonwealth of Kentucky.
+On April 14, 2023, the Kentucky Court of Appeals affirmed the trial court's dismissal of the original complaint and vacated the order, allowing the Kentucky attorney general to intervene.